hjasaiwal114/Moksh/Contributing.md

 - [Learn GitHub from Scratch](https://lab.github.com/githubtraining/introduction-to-github)

-Hope you will learn something new while contributing in this project!!😇😇😇😇
+Hope you will learn something new while contributing to this project!!😇😇😇😇